-Although there may be a high correlation between a trend and the actual cost increase assessed at renewal, trend and the net annual change in plan costs are not necessarily the same.
+Although there is usually a high correlation between a trend and the actual cost increase assessed, trend and the net annual change in plan costs are not the same.

 Other factors that impact renewals include, but are not limited to: